personyze/personyzeandroidsdk/doc/PersonyzeAction/README.md

 void reportExecuted()
 ```

-If you present this action in a custom way (not through `action.renderOnWebView()`), call this function after the action is shown to the user, so action statistics will be updated.
+If you present this action in a custom way (not through `action.renderOnWebView()`), call this function after the action is shown to the user, so action status will be changed to “executed” in Personyze dashboard, and execution statistics will be counted.

 ### action.reportClick()